domjarkey/concise/README.md

 #> 10    39    69    71            98
 ```

-Clearly this fails because `max` lumps the values of all the rows in
+Clearly this fails because `max` lumps together the values of all the
-`x`, `y`, and `z` instead of evaluating the function row by row.
-We
+rows in `x`, `y`, and `z` instead of evaluating the function row by row.
-might use `dplyr::rowwise` to overcome this problem, but this is an
+We might use `dplyr::rowwise` to overcome this problem, but this is an
 undesirable alternative for a couple of reasons.
 First, `rowwise` is
 very slow, especially for larger data frames.
 Second, `rowwise`
 effectively works by grouping every row into its own separate group,